kevin2huang/BIXI-Case-Study/README.md

 1. Correcting outliers
 2. Completing null or missing data

-### 4.1 Correcting outliers
+### 4.1
-Based on the summary above, there aren't any obvious outliers so I skipped this for now.
-Some outliers may be identified during the data exploration.
+From Tableau, I can see that only 10 out of 552 station codes are not within the 6000 to 7000 interval.
+So these 10 codes can be filtered out.<br>

 ### 4.2 Completing null or missing data
-The columns containing null values need to be identified for both the training and test data sets.<br>
+The columns containing null values need to be identified.<br>
 **Training data**
 ```python
 # find number of null values in each column